tigersgorawr87/Snapples/README.md

   <h3>Available upon request: </h3>
   &nbsp;&nbsp;&nbsp;1.
 SnapplesDB (folder containing my api written with django rest framework)<br />
-    &nbsp;&nbsp;&nbsp;a.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 This db has become mostly useless with in the current project due to ios 11 gutting facebook login<br />
-   &nbsp;&nbsp;&nbsp; b.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 The intentions of this db was to take a graph request from users and automating a profile for them<br />
-    &nbsp;&nbsp;&nbsp;c.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
 Incomplete: there is no user validation for the Db, also never made it to storage of links to uploaded snaps<br />